Have you ever heard of environmental graphic design?

 An easy way to decipher what wayfinding is to simply think about it as giving directions through the use of signage to give whereabouts in a building.
 Wayfinding signage is frequently used in hospitals and city centers.
-They can easy be spotted in hallways or in lobby’s.
-Most of wayfinding signage uses navigational arrows and gives directions on how to get from one location to a destination.
+They can easily be spotted in hallways or in lobbies.
+Most of the wayfinding signage uses navigational arrows and gives directions on how to get from one location to a destination.
 Maps are often used as references.

 2. Information Design

 Reading confusing information is always a headache which is why information design alleviates that frustration.
 Using intuitive planning, designers prepare information to make a sometimes complex set of information easier to understand and follow.
 In environmental design this can be done through the use of panels, question and answer flip books, touch screen interactives, and many more unique ways.
 When designing for museums, information design is one of the most important elements that has to be taken into consideration.